23 September 2014 : Original article

-Material and Methods: There were 12 patients (10 males and 2 females) with a mean age of 42±12 who underwent heart transplantation.
+MATERIAL AND METHODS: There were 12 patients (10 males and 2 females) with a mean age of 42±12 who underwent heart transplantation.
 Milrinone parenteral following surgery was started after surgery and continued for the next 67±4 h.
 Repeated Swann-Ganz measurements and control transthoracic echocardiography were performed.
 Blood samples were taken to estimate level of lactic acid (LA), liver transaminases, serum amylase, and GFR ratio.

-Results: The mean time of milrinone administration was 67±4 h.
+RESULTS: The mean time of milrinone administration was 67±4 h.
 The serum LA increase following milrinone discontinuation was 1.7±0.7 mmol/dm^3 vs. 3.8±0.9 mmol/dm^3, (p<0.0001).
 The serum AST increase following milrinone discontinuation was 79±30 IU/L vs. 135±55 IU/L, p<0.04).
 We found a significant increase of blood ALT (29±9 IU/L vs. 60±23 IU/L) (p<0.0002) after milrinone withdrawn.
 There was a progressive increase in serum amylase levels after milrinone was withdrawn (80.6±29 IU/L vs. 134±45 IU/L, p<0.05).

-Conclusions: Milrinone withdrawal during the postoperative period was associated with deterioration of splanchnic perfusion, as shown by a transient increase in lactic acid and serum increase of aminotransferases (ALT/ASP) concentration and amylase activity.
+CONCLUSIONS: Milrinone withdrawal during the postoperative period was associated with deterioration of splanchnic perfusion, as shown by a transient increase in lactic acid and serum increase of aminotransferases (ALT/ASP) concentration and amylase activity.
 The study results show the extracardiac effects of milrinone therapy.